webbycrown/orion-statamic-theme/README.md

   - Our Gallery Section
   - Footers (3 variants)

+## Category Support

+- Easily categorize your content using a flexible tag-like interface.
+- Supports multiple categories like:
+  - Portfolio
+  - Small Business
+  - News
+  - Landing Page
+- Enhances organization and filtering of content across pages like blogs, services, and projects.

 ## Installation

 Follow the [Starter Kit installation instructions](https://statamic.dev/starter-kits/installing-a-starter-kit) to get started with Orion.